Bodhisattwor Bodhbuddhi

-Bodhisattwor Bodhbuddhi is an Indian Bengali language comedy drama television series which is broadcast on the Bengali general entertainment channel Zee Bangla from 4 July 2022 and is available on the digital platform ZEE5.
+Bodhisattwor Bodhbuddhi is an Indian Bengali language comedy drama television series which was broadcast on the Bengali general entertainment channel Zee Bangla from 4 July 2022 and is available on the digital platform ZEE5.
 It stars Ryan Guhaneogi as titular character 'Bodhisattwo' and Sonali Chowdhury, Biswanath Basu, Saurav Chakraborty, Sumanta Mukherjee, Samata Das in prominent supporting roles.

 Plot

 The story revolves around a little boy named Bodhi, his lifestyle and family.
 A child prodigy, he is blunt and unempathetic.
 His interactions with his family results in hilarious situations but his brilliance gets him rusticated from his school.
 Then he is admitted to a new school with triple promotion.